image

 Treak Cliff Cavern Shop and Museum

-The Gift Shop at Treak Cliff Cavern is a great opportunity to buy beautiful, unique gifts, including Blue John stone items of jewellery and ornaments.
+The Gift Shop at Treak Cliff Cavern is a great opportunity to buy beautiful, unique gifts, including Blue John Stone items of jewellery and ornaments.
 There are also plenty of pocket money items for younger adventurers, including small fossils and gemstones.

-The Museum at Treak Cliff Cavern houses a wide range of rare Blue John stone specimens from the local mines, along with fascinating crystals, rocks and fossils from around the world.
+The Museum at Treak Cliff Cavern houses a wide range of rare Blue John Stone specimens from the local mines, along with fascinating crystals, rocks and fossils from around the world.
 The permanent Blue John Collection includes pieces of jewellery and translucent drinking vessels to more sturdy, large ornaments.
 There are stunning examples of exclusive pieces made by the craftsmen at Treak Cliff Cavern and also many rare items made further afield, originally held in highly-regarded private collections.

 Gift Shop and Visitor Centre at Treak Cliff Cavern